 Lift started as a humble little app for iPhone to track what you do each day.
-It was a great accountability tool and you could see exactly how many days you went to the gym last month or ate healthy.
+It was a great accountability tool and you could see exactly how many days you

 But at the time, the scope and scale of Lift was really limited.
 It was only available for iPhone and there was only a short list of pre-approved habits to choose from.